vinDAR-MEDS/.github/profile/README.md

 # Project Description

 This project develops a modeling and data‑integration framework to estimate long‑term vine mortality.
 The core contribution of this project is to provide a reproducible, LIDAR-based workflow for detecting missing grapevines at the parcel level.
-This workflow transforms raw HD LIDAR point clouds into meaningful indicators of vineyard structure, geometry and vine mortality.
-The analysis combines spatial preprocessing, height filtering, machine learning clustering, frequency detection and gap analyusis to produce parcel-level estimates of missing vines.
+This workflow transforms raw HD LIDAR point clouds into meaningful indicators of vineyard structure, geometry, and vine mortality.
+The analysis combines spatial preprocessing, height filtering, machine learning clustering, frequency detection, and gap analysis to produce parcel-level estimates of missing vines.

-The second possible analysis may allow for the evaluations of vineyard vulnerability under climate stress, and enable the linkage of these risks to PDO/AOC regulations, grape varieties, and wine‑region characteristics.
-This workflow combines LiDAR data, ecological modeling models, sensitivity analysis and regulatory data extraction.
+The second possible analysis may allow evaluation of vineyard vulnerability under climate stress and enable linking these risks to PDO/AOC regulations, grape varieties, and wine‑region characteristics.
+This workflow combines LiDAR data, ecological modeling models, sensitivity analysis, and regulatory data extraction.

-Our team is in the process in creating a reproducible workflow that detects missing vines using LiDAR point clouds, parcel boundaries, and regulatory spacing rules.
+Our team developed a reproducible workflow to detect missing vines using LiDAR point clouds, parcel boundaries, and regulatory spacing rules.
 The workflow integrates:

 -   vegetation height filtering